-Ancho or Standard 5: Developing and refining techniques and models or steps needed to create cts.
-4.0 Students will be able to: Develop, apply, and refine appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music.
-3.0 Students will be able to: Develop and apply appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music and evaluate their success.
-2.0 Students will be able to: Develop strategies to address expressive challenges in a varied repertoire of music, and evaluate their success using feedback from ensemble peers and other sources to refine performances.
+Anchor Standard 5: Developing and refining techniques and models or steps needed to create products.
+4.0 Students will be able to: Develop, apply, and refine appropriate rehearsal strategies to address individual and • ensemble challenges in a varied repertoire of music.
+3.0 Students will be able to: Develop and apply appropriate rehearsal strategies to address individual and ensemble • challenges in a varied repertoire of music and evaluate their success.
+Students will be able to: Develop strategies to address expressive challenges in a varied repertoire of music, and • 2.0 evaluate their success using feedback from ensemble peers and other sources to refine performances.
 1.0 With help, partial success at level 2.0 content and level 3.0 content.
 0.0 Even with help, no success

-Anch or Standard 6: Conveying meaning through art.
-4.0 Students will be able to: Demonstrate an understanding and mastery of the technical demands and expressive qualities of the music through prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods in multiple types of ensembles.
+4.0 Students will be able to:

+Demonstrate an understanding and mastery of the technical demands and expressive qualities of the music through prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods in multiple types of ensembles.
 Demonstrate an ability to connect, engage, and respond to audiences through prepared and improvised performances.

-3.0 Students will be able to: Demonstrate mastery of the technical demands and an understanding of expressive qualities of the music in prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods.
+3.0 Students will be able to:

+Demonstrate mastery of the technical demands and an understanding of expressive qualities of the music in prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods.
 Demonstrate an understanding of intent as a means for connecting with an audience through prepared and improvised performances.

-2.0 Students will be able to: Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures, styles, and genres.
-Demonstrate an understanding of expressive intent by connecting with an audience through prepared and improvised performances.
+Students will be able to:

+2.0 Demonstrate attention to technical accuracy and expressive qualities in prepared and improvised performances of a varied repertoire of music representing diverse cultures, styles, and genres.
+Demonstrate an understanding of expressive intent by connecting with an audience through

+prepared and improvised performances.

 1.0 With help, partial success at level 2.0 content and level 3.0 content.

 0.0 Even with help, no success

-Unit Modifications for Special Population Students Advanced Learners Leadership opportunities (officers, section leaders) Honors ensembles (South Jersey, All State) Lead sectionals and full ensemble rehearsals Struggling Learners Modify the pace of teacher demonstration Utilize peer assistance Provide additional resources Modify assessments as necessary
+Unit Modifications for Special Population Students Advanced Learners • Leadership opportunities (officers, section leaders) • Honors ensembles (South Jersey, All State) • Lead sectionals and full ensemble rehearsals

-Modify assignments and online activities Offer individual practice and assistance sessions at teacher discretion English Language Learners Modify the pace of teacher demonstration Utilize peer assistance Provide additional translation resources Modify assessments as necessary Modify assignments and online activities Offer individual practice and assistance sessions at teacher discretion Learners with an IEP Modify assessments as necessaryModify assignments and online activities Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.
+Struggling Learners Modify the pace of teacher demonstration

+Utilize peer assistance

+Provide additional resources

+Modify assessments as necessary

+Modify assignments and online activities

+Offer individual practice and assistance sessions at teacher discretion

+English Language Modify the pace of teacher demonstration

+Learners Utilize peer assistance

+Provide additional translation resources

+Modify assessments as necessary

+Modify assignments and online activities

+Offer individual practice and assistance sessions at teacher discretion

+Special Needs Learners Modify the pace of teacher demonstration

+- Utilize peer assistance

+Provide additional translation resources

+Modify assessments as necessary

+Modify assignments and online activities

+Offer individual practice and assistance sessions at teacher discretion

 Instruction in the arts helps students with the development of motor skills, language skills, social skills, decision-making, risk-taking, and inventiveness.
 Working in the arts helps learners to develop creative problem-solving skills and teaching through the arts can present difficult concepts visually and creatively, making them easier to understand.
 Arts experiences boost critical thinking, teaching students to take the time to be more careful and thorough in how they observe the world as instruction in the arts connects students with their own culture as well as with the wider world.
-Integrating art with other disciplines provides challenges for learners at all levels and can reach students who might not otherwise be engaged in other subject areas.
-Instruction in the arts provides students with the skills to be life-long learners.
+Integrating art with other disciplines provides challenges for learners at all levels and can reach students with the skills to be life-long learners.